 - Defines and enforces team standards and best practices

-- Synchronises with the Group Technical Lead (GTL)
+- Synchronizes with the Group Technical Lead to align the team direction with the organization direction.

 - Runs the ship while the Engineering Manager or Product Manager are Out of Office